metabase/metabase/docs/administration-guide/welcome-to-metabase.md

 ### Ask a question or write a query
 Click the `Ask a question button` to start a new custom exploration of one of your tables or to write a new SQL or native query if you want to really dig in.

+### Make a new dashboard or pulse
+In Metabase, dashboards are made up of saved questions that you can arrange and resize as you please.
+They're a great way to track important metrics and analytics that you care about.
+Pulses are what regularly scheduled reports are called in Metabase.
+Pulses can be sent out either via email, Slack, or both.

+To make a dashboard or pulse, click the plus (+) icon in the top-right of the main navigation bar.

+### Use search to quickly find things
+The search bar that's always present at the top of the screen let's you search through your dashboards, collections, saved questions, and pulses in an instant.
+Just type part of the title of the thing you're looking for and hit enter.